Quantum Simulation of Light-Front Parton Correlators: Motivation

 Let us therefore consider the conceptual requirements for quantum simulation of the quantities of interest in proton structure, such as $f_{f/P}(\xi)$ in Eq.~\eqref{eq:PDF}.
 We would need to encode in the quantum degrees of freedom at our disposal both matter and gauge fields.
 We would need to carry out measurements associated with the state $|PS\rangle$.
 And we need time evolution, since the Wilson line $\mathcal{U}(y)$ is non-local in time.
 Furthermore, we need to ensure that we are actually simulating gauge-invariant quantities.

+Recently, the simulation of dynamical gauge field has been the subject of many theoretical proposals~\cite{cloet2019opportunities,Banuls:2020yw} and the experimental realization of a scalable minimal coupling between gauge and matter field has been achieved in cold atom setups~\cite{Mil1128}.
+The implementation of spatial Wilson loops was considered initially in the context of topological quantum computation~\cite{Jiang:2008dw} and more recently in the context of quantum simulation of lattice gauge models~\cite{Zohar_2013,PhysRevLett.110.055302,PhysRevLett.117.240504,PhysRevD.101.034518}.

-The central open problem in this list is the one we address here: to have a quantum simulation algorithm for time-dependent quantities that are gauge invariant.
+The central open problem is the one we address here: to have a quantum simulation algorithm for time-dependent quantities that are gauge invariant.
 Thus, as a first step towards that goal, we will consider a pure gauge model and the relevant gauge-invariant quantity: a space-time Wilson loop.
+Notice that this has been indeed the main stumbling block in the construction of space and time gauge-invariant quantities, and its implementation in any of the current platforms would open the floodgates of conceptual and practical developments in the topic.

 This paper is organized as follows.
-In Section~\ref{sec:WLdef} we tackle the discretized construction of space-time Wilson loops along two approaches, equivalent for the Abelian case: first the plaquette-based approach, valid for Abelian models, and then a link-based approach, valid for any gauge group.
+In Section~\ref{sec:WLdef}, we tackle the discretized construction of space-time Wilson loops along two approaches (cf.~Fig.~\ref{fig: wilson loop}), equivalent for the Abelian case: first the plaquette-based approach, valid for Abelian models, and then a link-based approach, valid for any gauge group.
 In the plaquette approach we present a new crucial component, the time-oriented fundamental plaquette.
-For the link-based approach we construct in detail the opening, propagation, and closing of the relevant lines in terms of fermionic hopping terms with gauge mediation, that preserve gauge invariance throughout.
-In Section~\ref{sec:WLQSim} we discuss the quantum simulation of space-time Wilson loops in both approaches for the concrete case of a pure $Z(2)$ gauge model, in terms of circuits of quantum gates.
-In Section~\ref{sec:numerics} we present a proof-of-principle computation that makes use of the algorithm.
+For the link-based approach we construct in detail the opening, propagation, and closing of the relevant lines in terms of fermionic hopping terms with gauge mediation, which preserve gauge invariance throughout.
+In Section~\ref{sec:WLQSim}, we discuss the quantum simulation of space-time Wilson loops in both approaches for the concrete case of a pure $Z(2)$ gauge model, in terms of circuits of quantum gates.
+In Section~\ref{sec:numerics}, we present a proof-of-principle computation that makes use of the algorithm.
 Finally, in Section~\ref{sec:conclusions}, we discuss the main findings with a view towards further developments.